BespokeSynth/BespokeSynth/README.md

 These days, I only get an hour or two every few nights to work on Bespoke.
 It's hard to take that short amount of time and devote it to bugfixing, instead I prefer to add new features and modules.
 As a result, bugs can get left in the wake and some of the modules stay half-finished.
 Most of the bugfixing I do happens when a bug directly gets in the way of me using the software, rather than any proactive bug-chasing.
 I think this process is important, to keep Bespoke as my fun little zen garden, rather than a chore that I will eventually abandon.

-Any releases I put up will have bugs and stability issues, but that seems better than never doing any releases at all.
+Any releases I put up will have bugs and stability issues with some of the modules, but that seems better than never doing any releases at all.
 I can't currently see a future where a fully-stable and mostly-bug-free release would happen... maybe when I retire.
 Watch this space in 2050!

+### Releases
+Sign up here to receive an email whenever I put out a new release: http://bespokesynth.substack.com/